 Ask any dream supplement enthusiast about the best lucid dream pills and you'll soon run into the dream enhancing compounds galantamine and choline.
 More recently we're seeing the emergence of huperzine-A as a dream intensifier.
 These are available in supplements like:

-An extract from the Red Spider Lily, Galantamine is proven to temporarily but significantly improve cognitive function and both waking and dream memory.
+An extract from the Red Spider Lily, galantamine is proven to significantly improve cognitive function and both waking and dream memory.
 It works as an acetylcholine esterase inhibitor.

-Today Galantamine is used to treat Alzheimer's Disease, a degenerative condition characterized by severe memory loss.
-A common side effect reported by patients taking Galantamine is highly vivid and memorable dreams.
+Galantamine is now used to treat Alzheimer's Disease, a degenerative condition of severe memory loss.
+A common side effect reported by patients taking galantamine is highly vivid and memorable dreams.

-Research by Dr Stephen LaBerge (the father of modern lucid dream research) indicates that Galantamine significantly increases cognitive clarity, lucidity, recall, control, bizarreness and visual vividness of dreams versus a placebo.
+Research by Dr Stephen LaBerge (the father of modern lucid dream research) shows galantamine significantly increases dreaming:

-Galantamine is an acetylcholinesterase (AChE) inhibitor.
+Galantamine is an acetylcholine esterase (AChE) inhibitor.
 This means it interferes with the breakdown of the neurotransmitter acetylcholine.
 Besides preventing memory loss, it increases the length of your REM sleep phases and enhances the intensity of your dreams.

 Gastrointestinal side effects like nausea and diarrhea are sometimes seen after prolonged daily use by Alzheimer's patients.
 However for the typical dream explorer taking much smaller doses, sporadic use over time should not lead to any such undesirable side effects.

-To facilitate the production of acetylcholine and enhance the intensity of your dreams further, try to get more Vitamin B5 (Pantothenic acid) and Choline into your diet through foods like liver, bran, sunflower seeds, mushrooms, cheese, fish, sun-dried tomatoes and avocados.
+To facilitate the production of acetylcholine and enhance the intensity of your dreams further, try to get more Vitamin B5 (Pantothenic acid) into your diet through foods like liver, bran, sunflower seeds, mushrooms, cheese, fish, sun-dried tomatoes and avocados.
 If you can't see to doing this through diet, Vitamin B5 supplements are available.

-Aim to get at least 4-6 hours of sleep before taking your Galantamine dream pills.
+Aim to get at least 4-6 hours of sleep before taking a galantamine or huperzine-A pill.
 This will give you a decent amount of deep sleep before embarking on prolonged periods of REM sleep (lengthened by the effect of acetylcholine).
 What's more, your REM periods grow longer toward the end of the night anyway, so this timing makes the most of your active dream phases.

-As you return to sleep after taking your lucid dream pills, you are likely to experience vivid hypnagogia.
+As you return to sleep after taking a lucid dream pill, you are likely to experience vivid hypnagogia.
 Try to remain conscious and focused on the emerging dream scenes without "letting go" and drifting into a non-lucid state.
 Incubate the dream you desire.
 Hold onto it.